SDooman/sdooman.github.io/_posts/2022-08-09-welcome-to-jekyll.markdown

 If you're looking to fill the Wordle shaped hole in your heart, [Digits](https://www.nytimes.com/games/digits) is a fun math game recently released by The New York Times.
 The rules are simple:

-1. You're given six numbers, and a separate target numbers
+1. You're given six numbers, and a separate target number.
 2. Using only addition, subtraction, multiplication, and division, create an expression that evaluates to the target number.
 3. No negative numbers or fractions are allowed, and not all numbers need be used.